 Tutor for Graduates

 The Tutor for Graduates and Senior Tutor are available (as are, of course, College Advisors) to discuss such matters as funding, or interpreting the often complex University regulations.
 When application forms (e.g. for transfer of status, submission of theses, etc.) need action by the College, send them directly to the Graduate Administrator (firstname.lastname@example.org).

-Starting in Michaelmas Term 2018 Graduate Supervision Reporting (GSR) will be used by supervisors each term to review, monitor and comment on their students’ academic progress and to assess skills and training needs.
+From Michaelmas Term 2018 Graduate Supervision Reporting (GSR) has been used by supervisors each term to review, monitor and comment on their students’ academic progress and to assess skills and training needs.
 You are encouraged to submit a self-assessment report about your own academic progress via Student Self-Service.
-Further information will be provided to you as this new system replaces the old GSS system in Michaelmas Term.
+Information will have been provided to you as the new system replaced the old GSS system in Michaelmas Term 2018.
 The Wadham Academic Office will send you reminders about when the self-assessment reporting window opens.